GeotrekCE/Geotrek-rando-v3/docs/customization.md

   - You can also update the map layers.
 There are two map layers available:

     - `mapClassicLayerUrl` for the map version
-    - `mapClassicLayerUrlOffline` for the map version in offline mode
+    - `mapClassicLayerUrlOffline` for the map version in offline mode (if not defined `mapClassicLayerUrl` will be used in offline mode)
     - `mapSatelliteLayerUrl` for the satellite version.
 It is optional, so if you want to have only one available map background, you can add `mapSatelliteLayerUrl: undefined`.
 This will remove the button which allows the user to switch between two map backgrounds.

   - `zoomAvailableOffline` allows you to define the zoom modes allowed in offline mode.
 This allows you to control the amount of disk space required when caching.
 Default `[13,14,15]`